What is vitamin D?

-Unfortunately, during the Covid pandemic, due to prolonged periods of staying indoors, people are unable to get adequate vitamin D. So much so that governments have been dispensing large amounts of vitamin D doses to ensure that people don’t become deficient.
+Unfortunately, after the Covid pandemic, due to prolonged periods of staying indoors, people are unable to get adequate vitamin D. So much so that governments have been dispensing large amounts of vitamin D doses to ensure that people don’t become deficient.

 There are two different types of Vitamin D – Vitamin D₂ and Vitamin D₃.
 The body’s main source of Vitamin D comes from direct sunlight (Vitamin D₃)².
 You can also get vitamin D (both types) from certain foods².
 Interestingly, our body stores vitamin D in our fat reserves until needed¹.

 - How does vitamin D affect health and wellbeing?

 - What are the side effects of low vitamin D levels?

 - What are the side effects of high levels of vitamin D?

 - What lifestyle habits affect vitamin D levels?

 - How is the vitamin D test performed?